 - Shelves, Pills, Marks – Used to tell your story with data

 Dashboards – Canvas used to display one or more worksheets within the same view

 Stories – Enable you to snapshot visualizations.
 Walk through your analysis.
 Slideshow.

 Tableau Packaged Workbook (.TWBX) – Contains all of your visualizations, connection info & data!

 Tableau Data Extract (.TDE) – Stores a highly compressed, performance optimized snapshot of data to serve as a datasource.
 Tableau extracts are now stored in .HYPER file format as of Tableau v 10.5

 - If the connection is interrupted, your data will be inaccessible.

 - Constantly being re-queried every time you interact with your dashboards

 - Only as fast as source.
 An already slow DB won’t see read improvements in Tableau

-- Snapshot in time of entire dataset.
-Much faster performance as DB is no longer queried
+- Snapshot in time of an entire dataset.
+Much faster read performance as DB is no longer hit during run time

 - Stored locally so performance is as fast as the machine viewing the workbook

 - Best suited for aggregated datasets.
 Don’t try to extract 2+ billion record finance table